ahryho/nlp-flood-extraction/README.md

         - meta.llama3-8b-instruct-v1:0
         - meta.llama3-70b-instruct-v1:0

-* **All Mode**: Combines the features of both Extractor and OpenAI modes, extracting content and filtering valid articles before extracting flood event information using OpenAI.
+* **All Mode**: Combines the features of both Extractor and NLP modes, extracting content and filtering valid articles before extracting flood event information using OpenAI or Bedrock.

 ## Getting Started